 Family therapy can also prove helpful if family conflict contributes to the teen’s depression.

 Teens cannot do this alone.
 They need support from their family, friends, as well as a mental healthcare provider.

-Depression is a chronic disease that needs immediate attention.
-Even when it doesn't lead to suicide, it saps life of everything that makes it livable.
+Depression is a chronic mental illness that needs immediate attention.
+Even when it doesn't lead to suicide, it saps the juice out of everything that makes life worth living.